 “It was like the storming of the Bastille, the gate came down and a large crowd of angry, aggressive people poured through,” Mark McCloskey said.
 “I was terrified that we’d be murdered within seconds.
 Our house would be burned down, our pets would be killed.”

 Mark said they called 911 and grabbed their guns as they heard the crowd approaching their private, gated community on Portland Place.
-However, police told News 4 they received no 911 calls from that street during the time of the incident.

 "A mob of at least 100 smashed through the historic wrought iron gates of Portland Place, destroying them, rushed towards my home where my family was having dinner outside and put us in fear for our lives," Mark McCloskey said, and shared photos of the destroyed gate.